aydancoskun/october/plugins/responsiv/campaign/README.md

 ## System requirements

 This plugin relies on the system schedule process for running its automated tasks.
 You should ensure that your [cron table is configured correctly](http://octobercms.com/docs/help/installation#crontab-setup) for this plugin to work.
-Alternatively you can manually process the campaign logic by calling `php artisan campaign:run` and run it every hour.
+Alternatively you can manually process the campaign logic by calling `php artisan campaign:run` and run it every 5-10 minutes.

 ## Implementing front-end subscription form